Action Plan Templates: 12 Ready-to-Use Formats for Business, Projects, and Personal Goals

 Weekly at minimum.
 The most effective cadence is a 15-minute Monday check-in to update statuses, identify blockers, and reassign overdue items.
 For fast-moving projects, daily standups referencing the action plan keep everyone aligned.
 Plans without weekly reviews become obsolete within 2 weeks.

-What are the 5 types of action plans?
+What are the main types of action plans?

 How many tasks should an action plan include?